Juan de Céspedes Ruiz: New Kingdom of Granada

-In 1539, the brother of the founder of Bogotá, Gonzalo Jiménez de Quesada, Hernán Pérez de Quesada had taken the governance of the New Kingdom of Granada.
+In 1539, Hernán Pérez de Quesada, the brother of the founder of Bogotá, Gonzalo Jiménez de Quesada, had taken the governance of the New Kingdom of Granada.
 In this year, the conquistadors, among which De Céspedes, asked the King of Spain to construct a hospital in Bogotá.
 Under the command of Pérez de Quesada, De Céspedes and Juan de Sanct Martín tortured the last zipa of the Muisca, Sagipa, by cutting and burning the soles of the feet of the Muisca ruler.
 De Céspedes was sent westward into the terrain of the Panche, who were beaten in the Battle of Tocarema in August 1538.
 De Céspedes passed through San Antonio del Tequendama.
 From 1542 to 1543, De Céspedes was mayor of Bogotá, the capital of New Kingdom of Granada.
 He succeeded Hernán Venegas Carrillo, who occupied this position after De Céspedes again.

 In 1543, Alonso Luis de Lugo sent De Céspedes back to Santa Marta to help rebuild the city that was destroyed and burned by the French pirate Roberto Baal.
 From Santa Marta, De Céspedes participated in conquests in the interior.
 In 1546, De Céspedes returned to the capital in the Andes and served a second term as mayor of the city.
 The first president of the New Kingdom of Granada, Andrés Díaz Venero de Leyva, named Juan de Céspedes his lieutenant general, a position he held until it was abolished in 1570.
 In 1565, De Céspedes constructed the Santa Bárbara church in Bogotá, that still exists today.
 He constructed the chapel thanking the Saint of Thunder, as he escaped death of a lightning strike at that place.
 The lightning strike did kill one of his slaves.

 Juan de Céspedes had one son with an indigenous woman named Isabel.
 De Céspedes married Isabel Romero, one of the first Spanish women who arrived at the Spanish colony in northern South America, the widow of soldier Juan Francisco Lorenzo, who drowned in the Opón River.
 The marriage of De Céspedes and Romero was the first wedding in the New Kingdom of Granada, together with Lope Rioja and Elvira Gutiérrez.
 The couple had two sons, Antonio and Lope, and De Céspedes one stepdaughter; María, daughter of Isabel Romero and her first husband who was given the last name of Juan.
 Lope (Gutiérrez) de Céspedes served as mayor of Bogotá from 1577 to 1578 and in 1605 and Antonio held the same position from 1591 to 1592 and 1596 to 1597.

 Juan de Céspedes died in late 1573 or 1576 in the New Kingdom of Granada.
 The house of De Céspedes was discovered on the site of the first convent of San Águstin, when it was moved to the San Francisco church, the oldest remaining church in Bogotá.